underpostnet/engine/cli.md

   --remove-machines <system-ids>                Removes baremetal machines by comma-separated system IDs, or use "all" --clear-discovered                            Clears all discovered baremetal machines from the database.
   --commission                                  Init workflow for commissioning a physical machine.
+  --bootstrap-http-server-run                   Runs a temporary bootstrap HTTP server for generic purposes such as serving iPXE scripts or ISO images during commissioning.
   --bootstrap-http-server-path <path>           Sets a custom bootstrap HTTP server path for baremetal commissioning.
   --bootstrap-http-server-port <port>           Sets a custom bootstrap HTTP server port for baremetal commissioning.
   --iso-url <url>                               Uses a custom ISO URL for baremetal machine commissioning.
   --nfs-build                                   Builds an NFS root filesystem for a workflow id config architecture using QEMU emulation.
   --nfs-mount                                   Mounts the NFS root filesystem for a workflow id config architecture.
+  --nfs-reset                                   Resets the NFS server completely, closing all connections before reloading exports.
   --nfs-unmount                                 Unmounts the NFS root filesystem for a workflow id config architecture.
   --nfs-build-server                            Builds the NFS server for a workflow id config architecture.
   --nfs-sh                                      Copies QEMU emulation root entrypoint shell command to the clipboard.